fedeghe/malta-graphviz/README.md

     - **outName** : the output file path name
     - _files_ ? : not needed since the `files` parameter You might refer into the dot manual here is the single malta template which is expected to contain the right syntax

-Note that the malta output template file will be deleted automatically.

 Sample usage, in the .json file :
 ```